pointer2Alvee/pointer2Alvee/README.md

 <h1 align="center">Hi 👋, I'm alvee</h1>
 <h3 align="center">A passionate Machine Learning Engineer | Embedded Systems Developer from Dhaka, Bangladesh</h3>
-<p>completed I have my Bachelor of Science in Computer Science and Engineering from Ahsanullah University of Science and Technology (AUST), Dhaka, Bangladesh. <br>
+<p> I have completed my Bachelor of Science in Computer Science and Engineering from Ahsanullah University of Science and Technology (AUST), Dhaka, Bangladesh.
 I am also an entrepreneur and i have two startups named impedancePlus (Ecom for providing IT equipments, tools and components) & proyogLab (IT startup). <br>
+<h3><b>Experiences</b></h3>
 Previously I had the oppurtunity to work as an R&D programmer handling diversified task of ML and Embedded-SW at Octagon Danışmanlık, a startup based in Istanbul, Turkiye.
 I am currently working as a SWE for maintaining my company proyogLab</p><br>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pointer2alvee&label=Profile%20views&color=0e75b6&style=flat" alt="pointer2alvee" /> </p>